BaharehAjami/CODEX-CNS/README.md

 Code accompanying the manuscript "Spatial single-cell proteomic analysis by multiplexed imaging enables identification of myeloid cell heterogeneity in Alzheimer’s disease human brain"

-To re-run the analysis, ensure that image data has been downloaded and placed in the appropriate folder.
-Also ensure to generate the necessary environments.
+To re-run the analysis:
+Download image data into 'image_data'
+Download segmentation data into 'segmentation_files' Generate conda envs
-Also be sure to run the code with access to a GPU.
+Run the code with access to a GPU